eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_Laser.rst

 For the Pharos system only, the local interlock module arms the Pharos laser underneath the room interlock module auto-arms with the room interlock module.

 Once the Pharos system is armed the following will change in the interlock system:

-* Light is now on the tabels in the Pharos and Dira enclosures.
+- Light is now on the tabels in the Pharos and Dira enclosures.
-* Beacon stack blue LEDs will tuen on, indicating the Pharos
+- Beacon stack blue LEDs will tuen on, indicating the Pharos.
-* The VIEWMARQ display will show PHAROS ARMED.
+- The VIEWMARQ display will show PHAROS ARMED.
-* The laser warning modules on the Pharos enclosure will show DANGER LASER ON.
+- The laser warning modules on the Pharos enclosure will show DANGER LASER ON.
-* Pharos enclosure e-stop buttons will turn on, shown by the LED in the center.
+- Pharos enclosure e-stop buttons will turn on, shown by the LED in the center.
 The e-stops are now functional and will crash the Pharos is pressed.

 .. figure:: /images/user_docs/Vault-1_laser/Pharos_enclosure_unarmed.jpg
     :scale: 20 %